 Payment Two Milestones

-Note: Because of deadlines related to categorical funding being used for this project, the second payment will likely be disbursed near the end of spring 2022.
-You will receive this payment even if you need additional time over the summer to complete your project.
+Note: Because of deadlines related to categorical funding being used for this project, the second payment will be disbursed in fall 2022 or spring 2023 for participants who signed up later in the academic year.
+You will receive this payment even if you need additional time to convert all your courses to ZTC.

 The amount adjunct faculty are eligible to receive is based on FTE assignments for fall 2021 and spring 2022.
 To determine the amount of each payment, multiply your fractional FTE by $2500.
 This stipend will not impact your FTE load.